 Rolex produces the Day-Date only in precious metals.
 You will never find one in steel.
 Options include yellow gold, white gold, Everose gold, and platinum.

-Day-Date Movement and Day-Date Display
+Day-Date Movement and Display

-Most Popular Rolex Day-Date References:
+Most popular Rolex Day-Date references:

 - Rolex Day-Date 40 Ref.
-228238 — Yellow gold
+228238 — yellow gold

 - Rolex Day-Date 40 Ref.
-228239 — White gold
+228239 — white gold

 - Rolex Day-Date 40 Ref.
-228206 — Platinum with ice-blue dial
+228206 — platinum with ice-blue dial

 Daytona vs Day-Date: What Makes Them Different?

 The difference between the Rolex Daytona and the Rolex Day-Date comes down to intent.
 Daytona exists as a tool watch built around performance and timing.
-Day-Date exists as a prestige calendar watch designed to project authority and status.
-Once you understand that split, the rest of the comparison becomes much clearer.
+Day-Date exists as a prestige calendar watch designed to project authority.

 Purpose and Daily Use